Programming language implementation

+In addition to these two extremes, many implementations use hybrid approaches such as just-in-time compilation and bytecode interpreters.

+Interpreters have some advantages over JIT compilers and ahead-of-time compilers.

+Typically interpreters support a read–eval–print loop that makes developing new programs much quicker; compilers force developers to use a much slower edit-compile-run-debug loop.

+A typical program, when compiled with an ahead-of-time compiler, will (after the program has been compiled) run faster than the same program processed and run with a JIT compiler; which in turn may run faster than that same program partially compiled into a p-code intermediate language such as a bytecode and interpreted by an application virtual machine; which in turn runs much faster than a pure interpreter.

+In theory, a programming language can first be specified and then later an interpreter or compiler for it can be implemented (waterfall model).

+In practice, often things learned while trying to implement a language can effect later versions of the language specification, leading to combined programming language design and implementation.

 Interpreter

 An interpreter is composed of two parts: a parser and an evaluator.
 After a program is read as input by an interpreter, it is processed by the parser.
 The parser breaks the program into language components to form a parse tree.
 The evaluator then uses the parse tree to execute the program.

 Virtual machine

 A virtual machine is a special type of interpreter that interprets bytecode.
 Bytecode is a portable low-level code similar to machine code, though it is generally executed on a virtual machine instead of a physical machine.
 To improve their efficiencies, many programming languages such as Java, Python, and C# are compiled to bytecode before being interpreted.

 Just-in-time compiler

 Some virtual machines include a just-in-time (JIT) compiler to improve the efficiency of bytecode execution.
 While the bytecode is being executed by the virtual machine, if the JIT compiler determines that a portion of the bytecode will be used repeatedly, it compiles that particular portion to machine code.
 The JIT compiler then stores the machine code in memory so that it can be used by the virtual machine.
 JIT compilers try to strike a balance between longer compilation time and faster execution time.